War Thunder

 Positive Points

-• The game offers a realistic and immersive experience with detailed vehicle models and historical elements.
+• The game is praised for its realistic and immersive vehicle combat mechanics, with detailed models and graphics for tanks, planes, and ships.

 • Negative Points